 The Proposed Project site is located in a developed area within the Rincon Reservation.
-A low-density residential area is located directly across the road from the Proposed Project site, on the opposite side of Valley Center Road.
-Other residential developments are in the vicinity of the Project site to the north, east, and south.
-Harrah's Resort Southern California is located approximately 1 mile to the north.
-The Rincon Band Fire Department station is located approximately 0.4 miles to the northeast of the site, along Valley Center Road.
+Lowdensity residential areas are located in the vicinity of the Proposed Project site, on the opposite side of Paradise Creek to the east and near Valley Center Road to the west.
+Harrah's Resort Southern California is located approximately 0.5 miles to the north.
+The Rincon Band Fire Department station is located approximately 0.4 miles to the southwest of the site, along Valley Center Road.
 The unincorporated community of Valley Center is located to the southwest.

 Fire, emergency medical, and law enforcement services within the Rincon Reservation include the Rincon Band Fire Department, the Rincon Band Tribal Law Enforcement Department, and the Rincon Band Indian Health Council Clinic (Clinic).
-As mentioned above, the Rincon Band Fire Department station is located approximately 0.4 miles to the northeast of the Proposed Project site.
+As mentioned above, the Rincon Band Fire Department station is located approximately 0.4 miles to the southwest of the Proposed Project site.
 Staffing at the fire station consists of three separate shifts with nine staff, including the captain, a fire apparatus engineer (FAE), and firefighters, of whom at least three are paramedics and two are EMTs (Rincon Fire Department, 2023a).
 Fire apparatus at the station includes one fire truck, two fire engines (one in reserve), one brush fire truck, and one rescue ambulance (Rincon Fire Department, 2023b).